The Nature or Attributes of God: B grade notes

 Evaluation

-• However, classical theism gives the stronger view.
+• However, classical theism gives the stronger answer.

-• God does not need to change for the divine-human relationship to be real.
+• God does not need to change in order for relationship to be real.

-• Instead, humans change in relation to God through prayer, repentance, rejection, and grace.
+• Humans change in relation to God through prayer, repentance, sin, and grace.

 AO2: The paradox of the stone